-In 2023, there was no impairment charge on property, plant and equipment (2022: none).
+In 2024, impairment of property, plant and equipment amounting to BGN 234 thousand (2024: BGN 1,890 thousand) was charged.

 Actuarial calculations

 Calculations of certified actuaries have been used every year when determining present value of long-term payables to personnel upon retirement on the basis of assumptions for mortality rate, staff turnover rate, future salaries level and discount factor.